google-ai-hackathon-2024/backend/README.md

 # 🎙️MinuteTaker AI🚀
-## Inspiration
-We get and share a lot of information through conversations in our daily lives.
-Not only that, but conversations are also the most effective way to understand yourself and the other person.
-But conversations are more easily forgotten in our minds than we think.
-Sometimes they are interpreted or distorted in their own way.
-Recording is the most basic way to record a conversation, but how much time do we have to spend listening to Recording again.

-Through 🎙️*MinuteTaker AI*🚀, we want to create an effective and smart solution that can record and understand all kinds of conversations.

-## What it does
-🎙️*MinuteTaker AI*🚀 is a combination of Recording and Generative AI technology.
-Going beyond the Recording function, which was simply recording voices, MinuteTakser AI converts Speech into Text and extracts and summarizes the key parts.
-Furthermore, the user will get a chatbot tailored to this given conversation.
-By chatting interactively, the user can get not only information of the conversation but also surrounding knowledge to help them understanding easily and much better.

 ## How to run Backend?
 1. Setup GCP Service Account with 'key.json' file and move ***key.json*** to ***./google_api/credential***.